hyperledger/fabric/docs/source/developapps/analysis.md

 the two most important concepts in PaperNet.
-Indeed, we'll see these two fundamental elements in any Hyperledger Fabric distributed [ledger](../ledger/ledger.html) -- a world state, that contains the current value of all objects, and a blockchain that records the history of all transactions that resulted in the current world state.
+Indeed, we'll see these two fundamental elements in any Hyperledger Fabric distributed [ledger](../ledger/ledger.html) -- a world state, that contains the current value of all objects, and a blockchain (also called transaction log) that records the history of all transactions that resulted in the current world state.

 The required sign-offs on transactions are enforced through rules, which are evaluated before appending a transaction to the ledger.
 Only if the required signatures are present, Fabric will accept a transaction as valid.

-You're now in a great place translate these ideas into a smart contract.
+You're now in a great place to translate these ideas into a smart contract.
 Don't worry if your programming is a little rusty, we'll provide tips and pointers to understand the program code.
 Mastering the commercial paper smart contract is the first big step towards designing your own application.
 Or, if you're a